-- Hybrids will be studied using the appropriate ramping limit for each component of the hybrid and shall not exceed the MFO - Example: 100 MW MFO hybrid comprised of 100 MW fixed solar unit in MAAC with 40 MW CIRs and 50 MW MFO battery with 25 MW CIRs and can charge from grid. - Total CIRs = 65 MW - Scenario 1: For flowgate 1 during summer peak this hybrid is a Harmer.
-The solar unit will be modeled at 67 MW.
-The battery in discharge mode will be modeled at 25 MW.
+- Hybrids will be studied using the appropriate ramping limit for each component of the hybrid and shall not exceed the MFO - Example: 100 MW MFO hybrid comprised of 100 MW fixed solar unit in MAAC with 40 MW CIRs and 50 MW MFO battery with 25 MW CIRs and can charge from grid. - Total CIRs = 65 MW - Scenario 1: For flowgate 1 during summer peak this hybrid is a Harmer - Summer, single contingency: The solar unit and the battery will be modelled at the CIR level.
+The total hybrid will be modeled at 65 MW. - Summer, common mode outage test: The solar unit will be modeled at 67 MW and the battery in discharge mode will be modeled at 25 MW.
 The total hybrid will be modeled at 92 MW. - Scenario 2: For flowgate 2 during light load this hybrid is a Helper.
 The solar unit will be modeled at 22 MW per Proposal 2.
 The battery in charge mode requires of -50 MW.
 The total hybrid will be modeled at -28 MW.